Friedrich Engels' & Marx in Manchester: The BirthdayTours

 There are two tours this year.
 These follow Engels' footsteps around the city and reveal a dynamic, fascinating, romantic and funny man.
 They also paint a picture of Manchester at its time of greatest international significance.

-The first tour on 16 April will look at the areas of significance will work its way south west and include the site of the famous slum of Little Ireland and also examine the clubs and social life of Engels.
-We end up in a Little Ireland pub to toast Engels - the last is an optional part of the tour.
+The first tour on Friday 5 May at 6pm takes place on Karl Marx's birthday.
+It will work its way south west and include the site of the famous slum of Little Ireland and also examine the clubs and social life of Engels as well as the areas Karl Marx would visit with Engels.
+We end up in a pub to toast Engels & Marx on the latter's birthday.

 The second tour in November will take in Chetham's Library to view the books Engels and Karl Marx read but also examine the areas where his partner, Mary Burns, lived and end up in a desolate graveyard.
-This particular tour takes place on the occasion of Engels' 196th birthday and includes a pub stop to toast Engels and wish him many happy (late) returns.
+This particular tour takes place on the occasion of Engels' 196th birthday and, as with the tour on Marx's birthday, includes a pub stop to toast Engels and wish him many happy (late) returns.

 For both tours meet outside John Rylands Library, Deansgate, City centre, M3 3EH, 10 minutes before your tour time.